Wrodders/dBot/README.md

 Final Year Capstone Mechatronics Project.
 Designed to be a cost effective platform for research and development of autonomous mobile robotics.
-The non linear and unable dynamics of the Two Wheel Self Balancing Mobile Robot (TWSBMR) make it a challenging platform for control and navigation.
+The non linear and unstable dynamics of the Two Wheel Self Balancing Mobile Robot (TWSBMR) make it a challenging platform for control and navigation.

 Low Level motor control implemented on STM32F411RE microcontroller, using LibOpenCM3.